prakash-naikwadi/todo-full-stack-app/README.md

 ## 📌 My process

 - In **"JavaScript Full Stack Web Developer Bootcamp"** by **iNeuron** we get familiar with MERN stack concepts.
-- Started learning react concepts and for practicing these concepts this project help me.
+- Started learning MERN concepts and for practicing these concepts this project help me.
 - It took me about **10 days** to complete this project.

 ## 📬 Connect With Me